COVID-19 exposes scientific rift over proving when germs are airborne

 The WHO's latest guidance document, released on Thursday, called for more research on coronavirus aerosol transmission, which it said "has not been demonstrated."

-The agency also repeated a firm cutoff on the size of infectious droplets expelled in coughing and sneezing, noting that most larger droplets are unlikely to travel beyond one metre - the basis for their one-metre social distancing guidelines.
+The agency also repeated a firm cutoff on the size of infectious droplets expelled in coughing and sneezing, noting that most larger droplets are unlikely to travel beyond 1m - the basis for their 1m social distancing guidelines.
 Milton and others have said larger particles have been shown to spread much farther.

 Conly and others maintain that if the virus were truly airborne like measles, there would already be many more cases.